DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/5-policy/article.md

 ![two bar charts, one for the action "horse" with a large negative gradient bar, one for the action "dog" with a small positive gradient bar](img/gradients.png)

 We get a large negative gradient for "horse" when we predict that.
-This means that the optimizer will try to increase the probability of choosing "horse" next time.
-If we choose "dog" we instead get a small positive gradient, so the optmiizer will try to decrease the probability of choosing "dog" next time.
+This means that the optimiser will try to increase the probability of choosing "horse" next time.
+If we choose "dog" we instead get a small positive gradient, so the optimiser will try to decrease the probability of choosing "dog" next time.

 In order to increase the probability of "horse" the log-softmax will decrease the probability of every other class, and vice-versa for "dog" where every other class will get a boost.